Biography

 ANAN-10 Direct Digital Conversion transceiver, MXL V900 microphone, several linear amplifiers, and various wire antennas of my own design.

 I use an all-digital audio chain including VST plugins for mixing and processing; no audio cables whatever enter or exit the transceiver -- everything, control and audio both, is transferred via a single CAT6 Ethernet cable.
 I do my very best to have a pristine, clean, high-fidelity signal.
-I purposely use wider bandwidths than have been prevalent since the 1950s, and am preparing a monograph for publication proposing a pre-emphasized 7.5 kHz audio standard for HF communications.
+I purposely use wider bandwidths than are commonly (but erroneously) believed to be optimal for radio communications, and am preparing a monograph for publication proposing a pre-emphasized 7.5 kHz audio standard for HF voice.